ubcst/server/README.md

 /svn/init/createHookSymlinks.py - Script that sets up symlinks in the /hooks/ directory of a repository.

+/svn/init/aliases/svncreate.sh - Alias that creates a new SVN repository and creates symlinks to a variety of hook scripts.

 # Scripts TODO
 - User creation script
 - Other SVN configuration scripts